In this article, we will be looking at ISDN and it’s alternative upgrade options once the NBN removes this network.

 This removal is scheduled to begin from the 30th of September 2019.
-So, with only a year until the removal process begins, it is time to consider your upgrade options.
+So, with the removal process beginning imminently, it is time to consider your upgrade options.
 We are here to help, and through this guide, we will explain to you the ins and outs of ISDN and how you can make a smooth and easy transition.

 Table of Contents

 What Is ISDN?

 ISDN stands for ‘Integrated Services Digital Network’.
 ISDN is a technology which enables the transmission of digital data over standard phone lines, and it was used for both voice calls and data transfers.
 There are two groups – Basic Rate Interface (BRI) and Primary Rate Interface (PRI) which have five types of service – SDN2, ISDN2 Enhanced, ISDN10, ISDN20 and ISDN30.